Pete-J-Matthews/Multi-Clipboard/README.md

 ## Description

-A piece of code to allow multiple items that can be pasted from the copy clipboard.
+A piece of code to allow multiple items to be pasted from the copy clipboard.

 ### Dependencies